Lesson video

 These are the learning cycles that we will be working through together in today's lesson.

-The artefacts of the Coppergate excavation, how do the artefacts tell us about Viking York?
-In the first learning cycle, we will explore the artefacts of the Coppergate excavation.
+In the first learning cycle, we will explore the artifacts of the Coppergate excavation.

-You can see in this photo here of the Coppergate excavation site.
+Can see in this photo here of the Coppergate excavation site.

-Can you see all the archaeologists working and the public having a look from the viewing platform up there?
-Now, in 1972, this changed.
+Can you see all the archeologists working and the public having a look from the viewing platform up there?

 This special type of soil is very good at preserving the organic remains of things which normally rot away.

-These finds mostly dated back to the Viking Age.
+These finds mostly dated back to the Viking age.

 Let's take a moment to pause and check our understanding.

-What was so impressive about many of the artefacts discovered at the Coppergate excavation?
-They had completely rotted away as they were organic remains.
+What was so impressive about many of the artifacts discovered at the Coppergate excavation?

 They were well preserved even though they were organic remains.